uc-cdis/compose-services/README.md

+ACED - Training
+===
+> This repo was established as a sandbox to introduce Gen3 in a local, docker-compose laptop friendly environment.

+Follow the instructions below to introduce Gen3.
+Then, see ACED specific steps [here](aced.md)

 Compose-Services
 ===

 Docker-compose setup for experimental commons, small commons, or local development of the Gen3 stack.
 Production use should use [cloud-automation](https://github.com/uc-cdis/cloud-automation).